uclahs-cds/package-moPepGen/docs/vignette.md

 ## Parsing

-MoPepGen starts from parsing a variety of variant files into GVF, a TSV format derived from VCF, to be used by moPepGen to call for variant peptides.
+moPepGen starts with parsing a variety of variant files into GVF, a TSV format derived from VCF, to be used by moPepGen to call variant peptides.

 ### SNP & INDEL

-Single nucleotide variants (SNVs/SNPs) and small insertions/deletions (INDELs) called by variant callers (*e.g.* GATK and Mutect2) must be annotated by the Variant Effect Predictor (VEP) first to get the genes each variant is associated.
+Single nucleotide variants (SNVs/SNPs) and small insertions/deletions (INDELs) called by variant callers (*e.g.* GATK and Mutect2) must be annotated by the Variant Effect Predictor (VEP) first to get the genes each variant is associated with.
 Here is a generic command we use.
-Noted that, the VEP cache files must be downloaded prior to running VEP (see [here](https://useast.ensembl.org/info/docs/tools/vep/script/vep_cache.html)).
+Note that, the VEP cache files must be downloaded prior to running VEP (see [here](https://useast.ensembl.org/info/docs/tools/vep/script/vep_cache.html)).
 The cache file of the correct version number should be used, however when running VEP, we recommend also providing a custom reference genome and annotation downloaded from eiither ENCODE or ENSEMBL.
 The exact genome FASTA and annotation GTF files should be used later when calling for variant peptides.

 ```shell
 vep \